, , , ,

 Dr Carol Ann Dixon’s statement on decolonial and liberatory museum practices, presented in Geneva during Panel #2 of the United Nations Permanent Forum on People of African Descent (PFPAD5).
 Duration: 2 minutes.
 Source: UN Web TV, 15 April 2026.

-UN Web TV’s recorded live broadcast of the entire thematic session on reparatory justice and cultural heritage is available online (here), and all participants’ written statements can be downloaded c/o the PFPAD5/OHCHR web pages at this link: https://www.ohchr.org/en/permanent-forum-people-african-descent
+UN Web TV’s recorded live broadcast of this thematic session is available online, and all participants’ written statements can be downloaded c/o the PFPAD5/OHCHR web pages at this link: https://www.ohchr.org/en/permanent-forum-people-african-descent

 Next steps

-On the final day of the Forum, rapporteur Pastor Elías Murillo Martínez summarised the outcomes and preliminary recommendations arising from the main panel discussions held during PFPAD5.
-From Panel #2, he rightly affirmed cultural heritage as a foundational pillar of reparatory justice and emphasised these key points:
+On the final day of the Forum, rapporteur Pastor Elías Murillo Martínez summarised the outcomes and preliminary recommendations arising from the four main sessions held during PFPAD5.
+From Panel #2, he rightly affirmed cultural heritage as a foundational pillar of reparatory justice and emphasised the following key points:

 • Museums, archives and other repositories of cultural memory are not (and have never been) neutral spaces.
 All these institutions must ramp up their commitments as regards access to cultural knowledge and the restitution of contested holdings back to communities of origin.

-• The return of historic cultural artefacts and sacred relics proven to have been illicitly appropriated from continental Africa remains a priority.
+• The permanent and legally-binding return of historic artefacts, artworks and sacred relics proven to have been appropriated illicitly from continental Africa remains a priority.

-• The Forum must work to ensure that an international inventory of contested African cultural holdings held in museums, universities, archives and other cultural and scientific research repositories around the world is made publicly available via the United Nations.
+• The Forum must work to ensure that an international inventory of contested items from Africa, held overseas in museums, universities, archives and other cultural and scientific repositories around the world, is made publicly available via the United Nations.

-The rapporteur’s concluding remarks, alongside our interventions as contributors to this much-need panel discussion, will inform the Forum’s ongoing programme of activities, strategic dialogues and action plans for 2026/27, collaborative work undertaken throughout the remainder of the 2nd International Decade for People of African Descent (2025-2034), and future priority setting beyond these dates.
+The rapporteur’s concluding remarks, alongside our interventions as contributors to this much-needed panel discussion, will inform the Forum’s ongoing programme of activities, strategic dialogues and action plans for 2026/27, collaborative initiatives pursued throughout the remainder of the 2nd International Decade for People of African Descent (2025-2034), and future priority-setting beyond these dates.

 A formal report on PFPAD5 will be presented at the 63rd session of the United Nations Human Rights Council and the 81st session of the United Nations General Assembly in September-October 2026.